gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 tags: ["schema", "graphql"]
 ---

 Today we are releasing a preview of a new core Gatsby API - Schema Customization.
-It gives Gatsby user a much better control over the inferred schema, solving many common issues that people have with their data sources.
+It gives Gatsby users much better control over the inferred schema, solving many common issues that people have had with their data sources.
 In addition to adding the new API, we rewrote big chunks of schema generation code from scratch.
 This gives us a great long-term foundation that will let us make Gatsby GraphQL better in the future.

 I would like to thank our community member [Stefan Probst](https://github.com/stefanprobst), who not only did lots of initial groundwork on the refactoring, but also helped immensely with the follow-up work there.
 We are really happy to have such a great community and super grateful to Stefan for all his hard work.
-I'd also like to thank [Pavev Chertogov](https://github.com/nodkz/), the author of the [graphql-compose](https://graphql-compose.github.io/) library that we used, who's been super responsive to our bug reports and feature requests.
+I'd also like to thank [Pavel Chertorogov](https://github.com/nodkz/), the author of the [graphql-compose](https://graphql-compose.github.io/) library that we used, who's been super responsive to our bug reports and feature requests.

 As it's a huge feature and big parts of the code are affected, we are releasing it as an alpha preview.
 You can install it through TODO INSTRUCTIONS.
 We would really like your help in finding out potential bugs in this code, so we encourage you to try it and report any issues that you encounter in this TODO PINNED THREAD.